samvera-labs/uri_selection_wg/ISSUE_TEMPLATE.md

 # Requested Term
-Please provide the following information about the new predicate.
+Please provide the following information about the new predicate or class.

 ## Term
 (REQUIRED - in the form myTerm)